 Language Basics

 YAML is a popular language used to specify software configuration.
-It provides a simple, clear, human-readable way to represent structured information.
-Here are a few basic things you will need to learn about YAML before you create your first scripted Automation.
+It provides a clear, human-readable way to represent structured information.
+Here are a few basic things you need to understand about YAML before you create your first scripted automation.
 To learn more about YAML in general, see the Version 1.1 specification.

 Key-value pairs

 YAML documents are basically a collection of key-value pairs.
-In the example below, the key is name and the value is TV on lights off.
+In the following example, the key is name and the value is TV on lights off.
 Key and value are delimited by a colon followed by a space.
 Both characters are required for well-formed YAML.

 name: TV on lights off